-4/5 will begin the year working with imaginative texts.
+4/5 will begin the year working with informative texts.
 During term 1, we will be studying persuasive and narrative text types and be creating our own texts using the Seven Steps to Writing program.

 We will commence the year focusing on whole numbers and working on students’ understanding of place value and number facts.
 During term 1, Mrs Briggs will be teaching whole number and number and algebra and Mrs Upeski will be teaching measurement and geometry as well as statistics and probability.

-In 2018, physical development, health and education will be delivering high quality lessons that focus on student well-being, healthy lifestyle habits, and how to improve one’s social, emotional, physical and mental health.
+In 2019, physical development, health and education will be delivering high quality lessons that focus on student well-being, healthy lifestyle habits, and how to improve one’s social, emotional, physical and mental health.
 Mrs Nicastri will be teaching the health and education component, while Mrs Briggs and Mrs Upeski will be teaching the practical lessons throughout the week.
 During PE lessons, Mrs Briggs and Mrs Upeski will be developing students’ fundamental movement skills, values and attitudes towards sport, spatial awareness and competitive strategies.

 This year, students in 4/5 will use a wide range of materials and techniques to create a range of artworks for a variety of purposes.
 We will study the elements of line, space and form, as well as conduct in-depth artist studies including artists such as Kandinsky and Henri Matisse.
 4/5 will also participate in a range of drama, music and dance programs.
 Keep an eye on our classroom walls and adjoining corridor, for displays of student’s artworks.